 SO LET’S TALK ABOUT PORN

 Let’s start by looking at teens.
 Because not only are they having less sex just like their older siblings, they’re also masturbating less than teens of a generation ago.
 Teens of all genders.
-Porn turning every teen into a masturbation junkie?
+Is porn turning every teen into a masturbation junkie?
 Hardly.